moby/moby/docs/reference/commandline/node_ps.md

 List tasks running on one or more nodes, defaults to current node.

 Options:
-  -f, --filter value   Filter output based on conditions provided
+  -f, --filter filter   Filter output based on conditions provided
-      --help           Print usage
+      --format string   Pretty-print tasks using a Go template --help            Print usage
       --no-resolve      Do not map IDs to Names --no-trunc        Do not truncate output
+  -q, --quiet           Only display task IDs
 ```

 ## Description